Leadership — Institute for Eastern Christian Studies

 In 2019 His Beatitude met Joel and validated him as a Byzantine Catholic married priest with bi-ritual faculties giving him the privilege to offer both the Roman Rite and Eastern Rite liturgies.
 In 2021 Father Cycenas was elevated to Archpriest and in January of 2024 was elevated to Chorbishop.

-Chorbishop +Cycenas is the Chancellor of the Institute for Eastern Christian Studies which sole purpose is to help East and West unite by assisting, behind the scenes, the Pope and Ecumenical Patriarch of Constantinople.
+Chorbishop +Cycenas is the Chancellor of the Institute for Eastern Christian Studies whose sole purpose is to help East and West unite by assisting, behind the scenes, the Pope and Ecumenical Patriarch of Constantinople.

-• Greek Catholic Church
+The Greek Catholic Church